-Given the large number of individuals continually entering and leaving our laboratory school context for varied purposes, our security depends on everyone being aware of potential hazards and taking responsibility for monitoring entries and exits.
+Given the large number of individuals continually entering and leaving our laboratory school context for varied purposes, our security depends on everyone being aware of potential hazards and taking responsibility for monitoring entry and exits.
 All staff members are responsible for knowing and following the security system procedure.
-No undergraduates or families should be given entry and exit codes; they must use the buzzer to request entry and check in the office before exiting.
+Undergraduates, researchers, and families should not be given the security system code.